kemanedonfack/microservice-ecommerce/README.md

 ## Step 1 : Create your own repository

-You can find the full source code of the project at :  [source code](https://github.com/kemanedonfack/community/tree/master/kubernetes/microservice-deployment-kubernetes-gitlab-helm) so put all the content in your own repository.
+We have two repositories.
+The first one is to store the source code of our microservice you will find it [here](https://github.com/kemanedonfack/community/tree/master/kubernetes/microservice-deployment-kubernetes-gitlab-helm) and the order is for the externalisation of our configurations file with Spring Cloud Config Server you will find the code [here](https://) .

 Let's  briefly explain the folders in the repository